ibotty/s2i-deno/README.md

 ### Example usage
-There is an example Deno application in [example-app](./example-app) which can be specified to be build by `s2i` to produce a runnable image using the following
+There is an example Deno application in [example-app](./example-app) which can be specified to be built by `s2i` to produce a runnable image using the following
 commands:
 ```console
 $ s2i build file:///$PWD nodeshift/ubi8-s2i-deno:latest --context-dir=example-app deno-sample-app -e MAIN="src/welcome.ts" -e PERMISSIONS="--allow-read=/etc"